pevalme/zearch/README.md

 ```

 ### Compiling Zearch
-From the root folder of this repository run `make zearc stats debug` which generates three executables:
+From the root folder of this repository run `make zearch stats debug` which generates three executables:
 * *zearch* is the main program.
 * *stats* works as zearch but produces some statistical information about memory usage.
-* *debug* prints a lof of information for debugging through stderr.
+* *debug* prints a lot of information for debugging through stderr.

 These three tools are invoked in the same way:
 ```